Volunteer/Request Ambassador

 Impact

 OS is a rare cancer and prior to the development of effective drug regimens, OS was nearly universally fatal.
 Currently, two of three children with OS are cured of their disease, however one of three still die, usually of an OS recurrence in the lung.
 A treatment preventing OS lung recurrences would be the single most significant improvement in outcome since the advent of anticancer drugs in the 1960s.
 A strategy that can eliminate TAMs and lingering osteosarcoma cells can prevent the development of lung recurrences, and ultimately improve survival for children with OS.
+This grant was originally awarded to Jill Kolesar, PharmD at the University of Kentucky Markey Cancer Center.
+Dr. Kolesar has since moved to the University of Iowa, and the grant will support this work at the University of Kentucky with her co-PI Dr. Richards.

 For Abstract